rocallahan/blog/_posts/2024-03-06-real-time-settlers.md

 you get more cards every turn and the time constraint becomes more of an issue.
 Late game you may struggle to do everything you want to do in the time allowed.
 Compared to the regular game, it's more difficult to track the progress of other players and target the leader.
+The game starts relaxed but the intensity builds and builds.
 These are good improvements, in my opinion.

 ## FAQ